conference & exhibition

 Pascale’s work attempts to capture the point where art and science meld.
 An alchemist at heart, her work begins with observation and experimentation and is steeped in solid scientific research and findings.
 She studied fine art in Belgium, and subsequently a postgraduate training with the Medical Artists Association in London.
 She is co-founder and president of BIOMAB, she is curating and organising exhibitions, dissection drawing classes, collaborative art/science projects and conferences.
 In 2015 she became co-founder and president of ARSIC “Art Researches Science International Collaborations, an international collective where Art and Science become entangled.
 From 2007-2018 Pascale worked as an artistic assistant for Belgian Artist Jan Fabre, gaining a great deal of material knowledge and experience of exhibiting his work in places such as the Louvre Museum, Paris, and the Venice Biennale, and other major galleries and art festivals.

 Pascale was an external examiner for the medical art course at The Centre for Anatomy & Human Identification, University of Dundee, and from 2017-2020 was an external examiner for the MA Art in Science course at John Moores University, Liverpool.
 Pascale is past President of AEIMS 2014-2020.
 And is Chairman of the Medical Artists Association of Great Britain.
-Pascale currently lives and works in Liverpool as a research assistant at the FaceLab and is a self-employed artist./sculptor@artem-medicalis
+Pascale currently lives and works in Liverpool worked as a research assistant at the FaceLab . for the past 2 years Pascale worked as a medical illustrator for crosscover at Primum digital.

 Sandra De Clerck